 Take shorter showers with lukewarm water to help protect your skin’s moisture.
 Be sure to use fragrance-free soaps.
-Always apply moisturizer after showering or washing your face and/or hands.
+Always apply moisturizer after showering, washing your face, or washing your hands.

-Add oil to bath water if you prefer taking baths, or are looking to soothe dry, itchy skin.
+Add oil to bathwater if you prefer taking baths, or are looking to soothe dry, itchy skin.
 Soaking in Epsom or Dead Sea salts is recommended for itchy skin.
-Be sure to limit your bath time to 15 minutes and moisturize immediately afterwards.
+Be sure to limit your bath time to 15 minutes and moisturize immediately afterward.

 Try putting your creams or moisturizers in the refrigerator.
 This can help soothe the burning sensation that often accompanies the itching during a flare-up.

 Try to resist the urge to scratch or rub your scalp during a flare-up.
 Doing so can cause bleeding, scabbing, and even hair loss.

 Avoid using shampoos containing fragrance and alcohol.
 These products can dry out the scalp and worsen or even cause more flare-ups.
 When washing your hair, be gentle.
 Avoid scratching or scrubbing your scalp.

 A scale softener that contains salicylic acid can help soften and loosen patches of psoriasis plaque during a flare-up.